deepset-ai/haystack/docs/_src/api/api/ranker.md

 Returns lists of Documents sorted by (desc.) similarity with the corresponding queries.

-- If you provide a single query...
+- If you provide a list containing a single query...

     - ... and a single list of Documents, the single list of Documents will be re-ranked based on the supplied query.